MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 ## <a name="is-included365finincludesd365fin_mdmd-available-in-my-country"></a>Is [!INCLUDE[d365fin](includes/d365fin_md.md)] available in my country?

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a limited number of markets, but new countries are added through Microsoft-led localisation or through partner-led localisation on a quarterly basis.
-For more information, see [Countries and Translations Supported](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
+For more information, see [Country/Regional Availability and Supported Translations](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations?toc=/dynamics365/business-central/toc.json) (available in English only).

 ## <a name="how-do-i-get-include-prodshortincludesprodshortmd"></a>How do I get [!INCLUDE [prodshort](includes/prodshort.md)]?